 Note, the average assessment in the Greater Johnstown School District is $75,000.
 The provided estimates do not take into consideration STAR or other property tax exemptions.
 Visit the New York State Department of Taxation and Finance’s website to learn more about Basic STAR, Enhanced STAR and the STAR credit program.

 School districts do not determine individual tax bills.
 GJSD is providing this information in an effort to be as transparent as possible and as a service to property owners in the community.
 Estimates are based on current assessments and equalization rates.
 Actual tax rates are set in August.

 Q: What would happen if the proposed budget is voted down?

-After a second defeat, the board has no choice but to adopt a contingent budget.
-Under the property tax cap law, a school district that adopts a contingent budget cannot increase its tax levy.
+If the revised budget does not gain the approval of a simple majority of voters on June 18, the Board of Education must adopt a contingent budget.
+Under the property tax cap law, a school district that adopts a contingent budget cannot increase its tax levy over the previous year.